notEvil/ranger-ext/smith_waterman/README.md

 ## How to ?

-- Run setup_parasail.sh
+- Run install.sh and follow the instructions.

-If this script fails at some point, do it manually.

-- Add `smith_waterman.sw_nav` to your commands.py

-See commands.py in the repository root.

-- Create keymap in your rc.conf
+It currently tries to install automake and libtool-bin because `pip3 install --user parasail` fails due to the version of automake that parasail tries to temporarily set up.

+It assumes python 3 and installs python packages with `--user`.

-I use `map i console sw_nav -ekst%space`.
+I use `map i console sw_nav -ekst%space` as key map in rc.conf.

 ## References

 Daily, Jeff.
 (2016).
 Parasail: SIMD C library for global, semi-global, and local pairwise sequence alignments. *BMC Bioinformatics*, 17(1), 1-11. doi:10.1186/s12859-016-0930-z